 How is the feedback to the provider of the information done?

-requested by the provider of the information, the JPO will inform the provider in writing whether the submitted information has been used by the Examiner in the examination procedure.
+Requested by the provider of the information, the JPO will inform the provider in writing whether the submitted information has been used by the Examiner in the examination procedure.

 The JPO will send a letter informing of submission of prior art under Rule 13-2 to the applicant.
 If the applicant wants to know what kind of information was submitted, he or she has to request for inspection of files.

-Is the information submission system effected?
+Is the information submission system effective?

 Are there any disadvantages?